swacamp/web/_posts/2000-07-07-location_en.md

 #### By Car

 Enter St.-Martin-Straße 114, 81669 into the navigation device.
 The fastest way via one of the motorways is the A94.
+There are few parking spaces in the area.
+Therefore we recommend you to travel by train.
+With a bit of luck, you can also find a parking lot on the St. Martin or Balanstraße on the edge.

+Nearby is also a paid parking garage available.
 Drive over Balanstraße, turn right into St.-Martin-Straße and immediately before the next traffic light turn right again into the campus of Neue Balan.
 On the right is the entrance to the garage.
-Get an access card and drive your car directly up to level 17.
-At the end of it are our visitor parking lots.
-Now go down the stairwell to level 5.
-Take the ramp, pass the entrance gate of the garage and you are back at the entrance.
-Turn left between the houses and right again to St.-Martin-Str.
-114. Go out again to the exit of level 5 and pass the barrier.
-The parking card can be validated at the end of the day at our reception.

-With a bit of luck, you can also find a parking space on the St. Martin or on the corner of Balanstraße.

 #### Map